U.K. nurses stage new walkout as strike wave intensifies

 The government also has angered unions by introducing a bill that will make it harder for key workers to strike by setting ”minimum safety levels” for firefighters, ambulance services and railways that must be maintained during a walkout.

-The Royal College of Nurses union has announced two more strike days next month, when disruption across the economy looks set to intensify.
+The nursing union has announced two more strike days next month, when disruption across the economy looks set to intensify.
 Feb.
 1 is shaping up to be the most disruptive day yet, with walkouts by teachers, train drivers, civil servants and university staff.
-Ambulance staff are due to announce more strike dates later Wednesday.

-Pat Cullen, head of the Royal College of Nursing, said the union had “extended an olive branch, in fact the whole tree, to government” and urged health officials to “get round a table and let’s stop the strikes so we don’t have to continue this into February.”
+The GMB union said Wednesday that 10,000 ambulance call handlers, paramedics and other staff across most of England will strike on February 6 and 20 and March 6 and 20.

+“Our message to the government is clear - talk pay now,” said GMB national secretary Rachel Harrison.

 Copyright © 2023 The Washington Times, LLC.